Fishing for clues to how air pollution affects the heart

 Research into the effects of air pollution on heart health is growing as more people call for action on climate change around the world.
 One Manchester researcher has used her expertise in animal physiology to show how pollutants can have the same negative impact on human health as they do on marine life.

 If you were asked to think about the impact of air pollution on human health, you might think about the lungs and respiratory system first.
-Yet it is becoming more apparent that poor quality air can affect many other parts of the body – including the heart.
+Yet it is becoming more apparent that poor quality air can affect many other parts of the body – particularly the heart.

-Dr Holly Shiels, an animal physiologist at Manchester specialising in marine life, is one of the increasing numbers of researchers examining the effects of air pollution on the human cardiovascular system.
+Professor Holly Shiels, an animal physiologist at Manchester specialising in marine life, is one of the increasing numbers of researchers examining the effects of air pollution on the human cardiovascular system.

-Dr Holly Shiels
+Professor Holly Shiels

 View academic profile